cbrutomeso/Inflation-Forecasting/README.md

 ## Possible Future Steps

 1. **Model Refinement**: Explore different modeling techniques and improve the prediction accuracy for inflation forecasts.
-This could involve experimenting with more advanced time series models like ARIMA, SARIMA, or machine learning-based models such as Random Forest or XGBoost.
+This could involve experimenting with more advanced time series models or machine learning-based models.
 2. **External Data Sources**: Integrate additional macroeconomic indicators or external datasets that might improve the forecast, such as interest rates, housing market data, or global economic indicators.
 3. **Extended Forecasting Horizon**: Extend the forecasting horizon beyond two steps ahead, allowing for longer-term inflation predictions.
-This would require additional modifications to the model and validation techniques.

-4. **Model Evaluation**: Implement a more robust evaluation framework, including backtesting the model on out-of-sample data and comparing its performance to other baseline models, such as a simple moving average or a naive forecast.

-5. **Automation**: Automate the entire forecasting pipeline by integrating it with a database that continuously updates the macroeconomic data, enabling real-time inflation forecasting.
+4. **Automation**: Automate the entire forecasting pipeline by integrating it with a database that continuously updates the macroeconomic data, enabling real-time inflation forecasting.

-6. **Visualization Enhancements**: Add interactive data visualizations, such as interactive plots or dashboards, to help users better understand the results and trends in the inflation forecast.
+5. **Visualization Enhancements**: Add interactive data visualizations, such as interactive plots or dashboards, to help users better understand the results and trends in the inflation forecast.

 ## Requirements
 To run the code, you will need the following Python libraries: